 Again, some Amish teenagers do leave and they experiment with cars, computers, and jobs, but this is the minority.
-Typical Amish rumspringa behavior might involve drinking, getting a Facebook account and perhaps dressing a bit more rebelliously.
+Typical Amish rumspringa behavior might involve drinking alcohol, getting a Facebook account and perhaps dressing in non-Amish clothing.
 Typical teenage behavior.
 That’s what rumspringa generally is.

 Now, one last component that the media latches on to: the parents will often give their teens wide latitude in experimenting with behaviors.
-Since baptism into the church doesn’t come until later anyway, they aren’t officially breaking any church rules at such a young age.
+Since baptism into the church doesn’t come until later anyway, these Amish youth aren’t technically breaking any church rules at such a young age.
 And cracking down on bad behaviors can often just push the teen away even more.
 Best let them experiment and see for themselves the limitations of the outside world.
-This strategy obviously is effective because, again, over 90 percent of Amish teens ultimately stay within the faith.
+This strategy is obviously effective because over 90 percent of Amish teens ultimately stay within the faith.

 Yes, they can and they do.
 But it’s not a terribly common occurrence.
 Amish culture is built around family.
 Family bonds and family ties are very close and strong.
 An Amish teenager who leaves is leaving behind parents, siblings, aunts, uncles, cousins, friends, and pets.
 It’s not easy, nor desirable, to just leave Amish culture is built around family.
 Family bonds, family ties, are very close.
 An Amish teenager who leaves, is leaving behind siblings, aunts, uncles, of course, parents, pets, it’s just not easy, nor desirable, to just “leave"